Promoting the Center Offsite

 From its earliest years, Polynesian Cultural Center leaders have recognized sending various-sized groups to perform off-site could help promote attendance.

-…and soon after the Center opened in October 1963, after the excitement of the grand opening dropped off, costumed students waved signs at passing cars on Kamehameha Highway, trying to encourage them to turn in.
+Soon after the Center opened in October 1963, after the excitement of the grand opening dropped off, costumed students waved signs at passing cars on Kamehameha Highway, trying to encourage them to turn in.
 Granted, their efforts didn’t go very far, and sign-waving is still a common promotional tool in Hawaii.

 The PCC Promo Team and other PCC student performers as well as students from the Hong Kong Institute of Religion appear at Window on the World, a sister theme park to the China Folk Culture Village in Shenzhen.
 The PCC student performers remain for a summer run.